 The fast-moving water results in minimal silt accumulation at the bottom of the river or stream; therefore, the water is usually clear and free of debris.
 Photosynthesis here is mostly attributed to algae that are growing on rocks; the swift current inhibits the growth of phytoplankton.
 An additional input of energy can come from leaves and other organic material that fall downstream into the river or stream, as well as from trees and other plants that border the water.
 When the leaves decompose, the organic material and nutrients in the leaves are returned to the water.
 Plants and animals have adapted to this fast-moving water.
-For instance, leeches (phylum Annelida) have elongated bodies and suckers on the anterior and ventral areas of the body.
-These suckers attach to the substrate, keeping the leech anchored in place, and are also used to attach to their prey.
+For instance, some species of mayfly (phylum Arthropoda) have flattened bodies and legs with modified claws to help them cling to the underside of submerged rocks.
+This body form reduces drag and allows these species to benefit from the high oxygen concentrations in fast-moving currents without being dislodged.
 Freshwater trout species (phylum Chordata) are an important predator in these fast-moving rivers and streams.

 As the river or stream flows away from the source, the width of the channel gradually widens and the current slows.
 This slow-moving water, caused by the gradient decrease and the volume increase as tributaries unite, has more sedimentation.
 Phytoplankton can also be suspended in slow-moving water.
 Therefore, the water will not be as clear as it is near the source.
 The water is also warmer.
 Worms (phylum Annelida) and insects (phylum Arthropoda) can be found burrowing into the mud.
 The higher order predator vertebrates (phylum Chordata) include waterfowl, frogs, and fishes.
 These predators must find food in these slow moving, sometimes murky, waters and, unlike the trout in the waters at the source, these vertebrates may not be able to use vision as their primary sense to find food.
 Instead, they are more likely to use taste or chemical cues to find prey.